Maryland 529 Board

 Charles Tharp, is currently an advisor to institutional funds on financial policy, pension structure, and implementation of investments.
 His previous work has been with the governments of Jordan, Israel, and the Palestinian Authority to restructure pension funds to increase equities, stimulate regional capital markets, and improve employment.
 Prior to that, Tharp was the Treasurer and Chief Investment Officer at Oberlin College and Conservatory in Ohio.
 He has been a member of numerous committees and foundations, such as The Infochange Foundation and the National Committee on Public Employee Pension.

-Peter Tsirigotis is Co-Chair of Private Investment Funds for Stradley Ronon, and provides legal advice to financial institutions, asset managers, investment advisers and institutional investors to help them develop and maintain financial products while navigating the regulatory landscape.
+Peter Tsirigotis is a shareholder in Greenberg Traurig’s Corporate practice group.
+He provides legal advice to financial institutions, asset managers, investment advisers and institutional investors to help them develop and maintain financial products while navigating the regulatory landscape.
+Prior to joining is Greenberg Traurig, Peter was Co-Chair of Private Investment Funds for Stradley Ronon.
 Prior to joining Stradley Ronon, Peter was senior vice president at Brown Brothers Harriman & Co, where he led the investment management funds risk, operations and governance group.
+Peter holds a BA in Economics and Political Science from Boston University, a JD from Catholic University and an LLM in International Business and Economic Law from Georgetown University.

 Rev. Dr. Lisa M. Weah, is a civil engineer with experience in land development, roadways, and drainage systems.
 Rev. Dr. Weah has worked on several major land development projects including M&T Bank Stadium, Strathmore Mansion, Johns Hopkins Advanced Research Center, and Quantico Marine Base.
 In addition to serving as a public member on the Maryland 529 Board, Rev. Dr. Weah is the Senior Pastor at the New Bethlehem Baptist Church in Baltimore, MD and is the Chair of the Sandtown Resident Action Committee.